jetdillo/Laniakea/README.md

 * ubuntu **WORKS**
    * Role for installing ROS and configuring a catkin workspace on an Ubuntu Linux system on the same LAN segment as the system you're running Ansible from.

+## Top-level

+`.yml` files at the top of the `ansible` tree bring in specific vars_files to the more generic roles.
+For example, the `rpi3.yml` playbook uses the `sd` role with variable set for making an SD card to run Ubuntu 16.04 on a Raspberry Pi 3.

 How to run:

 You will need to have Ansible installed already on the computer you run these playbooks from. cd <YOUR LOCAL GIT REPO>/laniakea/ansible/playbooks

+## Make a ROS Indigo SD card running the Ubiquity Robotics 14.04 image

 To run make_sd.yml to flash an SD card with the Ubiquity Robotics image for Raspberry Pi do this: